 greenery, and established the island as a nature preserve.

 Unfortunately, the lighthouse and island again became

 sad victims of neglect and vandalism.

-The door was forced open, and the interior of the lighthouse
+The door was forced open, and the interior of the

-future of the historic site looked bleak.
+The future of the historic site looked bleak.

 New hope arrived with a preservation effort initiated by

 Black Rock artist David Grant Grimshaw and caterer

 Patricia Roche often wondered what could be done to save the lighthouse.

-As a result of their concern, a lighthouse fund was established
+As a result of their concern, a lighthouse fund was

-in 1994 by Grimshaw and became an annual event.
+initiated in 1994 by Grimshaw and became an annual event.
 Local artists

 like Grimshaw and Mary Chandler donated paintings to help raise funds.

 The lighthouse has been a

 target of graffiti "artists"

 The group, in association with the Black Rock Community

 Council, raised $25,000 in cash and in-kind services, and the City of

 Bridgeport's Board of Park Commissioners matched the amount by granting

 The Black Rock Seaport Foundation, affiliated with the Black